A WoW Rogue Guide for the Warlords of Draenor

 - Distract is neither an interrupt or a stun, but it does turn non-player opponents, for about 10 seconds, allowing you to slip past them or set them up for an attack.

-- In PvP it will turn an opponent, which can change their run or otherwise “distract” them, possibly setting you up for an attack or other action.
+- In PvP it will turn and stop an opponent, which will change their run or otherwise “distract” them, possibly setting you up for an attack or other action.

 - It does not break stealth, either yours or the opponent’s.